fablab-bergamo/FabOMatic-backend/README.md

 * This Python 3.10 application runs a MQTT client and a Flask HTTPS application.

+## Features

+* Web admin portal with user authentication over https

+* Holds the member cards RFID database with their status (active, inactive).
+Easy registration of new members (swipe card on existing Fab-O-Matic and convert to new user).

+* Machine maintenance plans based on actual hours with display on Fab-O-Matic LCD

+* Permissions by user and machine (can be disabled)

+* Machine history (usage and maintenance)

+* Real-time dashboard of machines status

 ## Backend runtime requirements

 * An external MQTT Broker.
 Mosquitto has been used for testing.

-* SQLAlchemy supports several, but this has been tested with SQLite only.
+* SQLAlchemy supports several database engines, but this has been tested with SQLite only.

 ## Pre-requisites for Raspberry Pi Zero